BAVI-BOOP/netflix-clone/readme.md

 ## The challenge
-Project aims to create survey form within html and css.
+Project aims to create survey form within html and css that looks identical to Netflix page.

 ## Problem Statement